'Sanctuary Cities' Promise Legal Fight After Sessions Threatens Funds

 Leaders in other cities, from San Francisco to Chicago and Washington, D.C., have also said they won't agree to the demands that were laid out in an executive order signed by President Trump.
 Days after it was signed, San Francisco sued the Trump administration.

-As reporter Danielle Karson tells NPR from Los Angeles, California's Senate President Pro Tem Kevin de León says the state won't go along with what he calls "blackmail."
+As reporter Danielle Karson tells NPR from Los Angeles, California's Senate President Pro Tem Kevin de León said the state won't go along with what he calls "blackmail."

 "Singling out cities and states with punitive threats is unconstitutional," de León said.
 "Withholding federal resources is unconstitutional.
 We'll not hesitate to fight him, and settle the matter in court."

-Explaining part of the potential legal fight, Karson adds, "Legal experts say the Constitution's 10th Amendment forbids the feds from 'commandeering' state and local governments to enforce federal mandates."
+Explaining part of the potential legal fight, Karson added, "Legal experts say the Constitution's 10th Amendment forbids the feds from 'commandeering' state and local governments to enforce federal mandates."

-By threatening to withhold as much as $4.1 billion in federal grants Monday, Sessions targeted cities and towns where local law enforcement agencies take steps such as refusing to honor detainment orders from Immigration and Customs Enforcement unless the orders also include a warrant or court order that establishes probable cause.
+By threatening Monday to withhold as much as $4.1 billion in federal grants, Sessions targeted cities and towns where local law enforcement agencies take steps such as refusing to honor detainment orders from Immigration and Customs Enforcement unless the orders also include a warrant or court order that establishes probable cause.

 "Such policies cannot continue," Sessions said, as NPR's Jessica Taylor reported.
 "They make our nation less safe by putting dangerous criminals back on our streets."